-VPN stands for Virtual Private Network.
 It is a term you may have heard, especially in the context of privacy, as well as geolocation.
-But what is it?
-What can a VPN do for you.
+But what is a VPN, and what can it do for you?
 Let’s take a look.
 Before we jump into explaining what VPNs are and how they work, let’s explain a bit about how the Internet works.

 Whenever you do something Internet related, like opening a web page, the data travels from your computer over the local setup out to the phone company.
 From there it heads out into the wild west that is the Internet and it eventually arrives at the relevant web server.
 The web server sends back the web page (as HTML etc) which flies back over the Internet, it arrives at your telco and eventually makes its way back to your modem and back into your computer.
 Since you are loading a web page this process is repeated dozens of times as the images are downloaded etc.